Skip to main content

 © Gilles Moulin / Amnesty International

 Sadly, Ruth died in 1994 while in service for Amnesty.
-According to Professor Juliet Cheetham OBE, it was in her Amnesty role where she worked until a few days before her death that Ruth brought "her history, her philosophy, her head and her heart."
+According to Professor Juliet Cheetham OBE, it was in Ruth's Amnesty role where she worked until a few days before her death that she brought "her history, her philosophy, her head and her heart."

-The Scotland office is now based at 66 Hanover Street in central Edinburgh.
+The Scotland office is currently based at 66 Hanover Street in central Edinburgh.

 About Amnesty UK Blogs